The Opportunity Pledge

 However, in response to the 2020 tipping point in the Black Lives Matter movement, following the deaths of George Floyd, Breonna Taylor, and Ahmad Arbery, even venture capital firms and limited partners are: 1) acknowledging systemic racism; 2) seeking to understand its persistent impact on underrepresented founders and emerging managers; 3) learning the business benefits of diversity, and 4) accepting the moral and economic imperative to act now.

 While this project precedes the events above, it offers a timely resource to builds upon heightened awareness.
 The antithesis of "assimilation" understood as conforming to a homogenous or dominant culture, the activities listed under Assimilation involve the process of taking in and fully understanding information or ideas related to tech funding equity.
-Our partners and resources support both Engagement and Execution
+Our partners and resources support both Engagement and Execution.

 The Pledge also takes into account the Aspen Institute's Racial Equity Theory of Change (pdf), particularly the cycle of “progress and retrenchment,” a “structural racism system” that “works to maintain a steady-state of white privilege [and other manifestations of caste] wherever there is progress toward racial equity.”
 The methodology, framework and action steps oriented around Entrenchment serve to anticipate and mitigate this cycle to ensure outcomes are sustained.